Azure/iotedge-lorawan-starterkit/docs/user-guide/station-device-provisioning.md

       .\loradeviceprovisioning.exe add --type concentrator --stationeui AABBCCFFFE001122 --region EU863 --client-certificate-thumbprint <AABBCCFFFE001122.crt Thumbprint Here> --certificate-bundle-location <path to AABBCCFFFE001122.bundle> --tc-uri wss://IP_OR_DNS:5001 --cups-uri https://IP_OR_DNS:5002
       ```

 Please note that currently supported regions for the LoRa Device Provisioning CLI are EU863, US902, CN470RP1 and CN470RP2.
-Nevertheless, tool is extensible and you can bring your own 'region.json' in the Cli-LoRa-Device-Provisioning\DefaultRouterConfig folder.
+Nevertheless, the tool is extensible and you can bring your own 'region.json' in the Cli-LoRa-Device-Provisioning\DefaultRouterConfig folder.

 ### Manual configuration